igorcrevar/CustomTreeDrawerCsharp/README.md

 ### Customizable tree drawer
 Easily customized for different drawers.
 Currently only WPF; new ones are easy to create - just make your implementation of ICustomTreeDrawer.

 Easily customizable for different tree types.
-Currently there are two types:
+Currently there are:
 - DefaultCustomTreeType draws all nodes on same level in same line
+- NewLineCustomTreeTypeReverse draws nodes similar to tree rendering in Tortoisehg
-- NewLineCustomTreeType draws nodes similar to tree rendering in Tortoisehg
+- NewLineCustomTreeType draws nodes similar to tree rendering in Tortoisehg but root node is on top

 ### How to use?
 Nodes are created with CustomTreeNode class.